SmaamX/autocpy/README.md

 # PyEngine
 *remember PyEngine, detect is ...*

-a Python script for silence auto click detector / anti cheat
+a Python script for silence anti-cheats
 ## Capabilities
 ### AutoClicker
 - [ ] Shake